vmaridu/newman_rest/readme.md

-# webman
+# newman rest
-> An extension of newman (open-source postman cli) to trigger and audit tests,  download and deliver test reports
+> rest-api extension of newman
+> newman is a open-source postman cli which does api testing.

 ### what webman can do ?
  - upload postman collections and environments